Complete Income Tax Guide India FY 2026-27: Slabs, Deductions, ITR Filing & More

 The Income Tax Act classifies income into five heads:

-- House Property (Section 22-27): Rental income, notional rent on self-occupied property
+- House Property (Section 22-27): Rental income, notional rent on self-occupied property.
+See our guide on income from house property for deduction rules and calculation steps.

-- Capital Gains (Section 45-55A): Gains from sale of property, shares, MFs, gold
+- Capital Gains (Section 45-55A): Gains from sale of property, shares, MFs, gold.
+Exemptions are available under Section 54F (reinvestment in residential property) and for developers under Section 80IBA (affordable housing)

 Key Deductions to Reduce Taxable Income (Old Regime)